 Select exhibitions include University of Washington, Santa Cruz Museum of Art and History, Andrea Schwartz Gallery (San Francisco, CA), CUE Foundation (New York, NY), Headlands Center For the Arts (Sausalito, CA), Berkeley Art Museum (Berkeley, CA), Santa Fe Art Institute (Santa Fe, NM) and University of Michigan Ann-Arbor (Ann-Arbor, MI).

 She lives and works in Portland, Oregon.

-For me, a specter is a signifier for memories from which we cannot escape.
+A specter is a signifier for memories from which we cannot escape.
 A Talisman is a magical object which embodies hope and optimism.

-My pictorial works weave a ghost-like narrative which is based on early memories of my experiences in a religious group and at boarding school in India.
-I explore these personal events––events that hang in a hypnagogic and ambiguous space in order to convey the things embedded within the body memory, and to evoke broader questions about the fragility of the human psyche.
+My work – both pictorial and object-based – relates to my childhood in a religious group and at boarding school in India.
+I mine personal experiences that hang in a hypnagogic and ambiguous space in order to convey the things embedded within the body memory, and to evoke broader questions about the fragility of the human psyche.

-The emotional crux of my work––the psychological space in a pictorial work, or the color and shape of an object/form––is a function of memory that is not infallible, yet not untrue or inauthentic, but a complex and layered artifact of recollection.
-And while painting does not replace memories, it does reveal a tactile, proprioceptive experience–one which acts as a real life stand in for what’s lost and gone, as well as for what lies ahead on the horizon.
+The emotional crux of my work––the psychological space in a pictorial work, or the color and shape of an object/form––is a function of the specificity and particularity of recollection.
+While painting does not replace memories, it does reveal a tactile, proprioceptive experience–one which acts as a real life stand-in for what’s both lost and gone, as well as for what lies ahead on the horizon.